Stanford Advanced Therapeutics for Heart Failure Research Laboratory

 Clinical and Translational Research Program

-The Clinical and Translational Research Program (CTRP), which launched in fall 2014, is led by Doff McElhinney, MD, and promises to promote a collaborative framework to support research discoveries by the faculty, clinicians, and other members of the Lucille Packard Children’s Hospital (LPCH) Heart Center.
+The Clinical and Translational Research Program (CTRP), which launched in fall 2014, is led by Doff McElhinney, MD, and promises to promote a collaborative framework to support research discoveries by the faculty, clinicians, and other members of the Betty Irene Moore Children's Heart Center.

 This novel program is designed to meet the evolving needs of the patient community and to act as the platform for the Heart Center to assume a leading national and international role in advancing the field.

 The Cardiac Surgical Arrhythmia Research Laboratory is working to advance the understanding of the mechanisms of atrial fibrillation and to apply that understanding to develop potential therapies to treat atrial fibrillation and other forms of tachycardia.

 The Department of Cardiothoracic Surgery is dedicated to the principles of vision, perseverance, and rigorous scientific investigation in its commitment to conducting well-conceived, cutting-edge research.
 The department generates dozens of peer-reviewed journal publications annually in its efforts to maintain its respected status among cardiothoracic research groups worldwide.